Sveti Stefan island resort with dramatic coastal view from rocks, Budva Riviera, Montenegro

 Off-season (lower prices)

-Budva, Montenegro is a Warm destination perfect for beach and coastal.
+Budva, Montenegro is a destination with a warm climate, perfect for Adriatic beaches and Old Town walls.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $53/day, while mid-range trips average $127/day.
+Budget travel costs around $71/day, while mid-range trips average $147/day.
 EU citizens need only ID.

 /day